Health and wellbeing

 If you are in a crisis and need someone to talk to you can contact the Mental Health Advice and Support team - 0800 138 0990 - available 24 hours a day, 7 days a week.

-What they offer varies such as -
+They offer such things as -

 • ongoing phone calls